AmruthaAjay/AmruthaAjay/README.md

- The RESTAURANT FINDER  application JUST SHOWS THE RESTAURANTS and it does not take orders.
+ The RESTAURANT FINDER  application just shows the restaurants , menu of itens with its cost and it does not take orders.
 It is only to view the amount that the user would be spending at a restaurant that he/she is looking to visit.